chbrandt/swift_deepsky/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1217670.svg)](https://doi.org/10.5281/zenodo.1217670)
 -----

-The DeepSky pipeline provides *deep* observations of the *X-ray* sky seen by the Swift satellite -- currently named [Neil Gehrels Swift Observatory][Swift] in memory to Neil Gehrels, the former head of the mission.
+The _Swift DeepSky_ pipeline provides *deep* observations of the *X-ray* sky as seen by the Swift<sup>1</sup> satellite.

-The pipeline starts with a position of the Sky, given by the user -- Right Ascension, Declination -- and from there  automatically combines *all* observations made by [Swift/XRT][XRT] up to date, automatically identifies the objects in the field and measures their fluxes, countrates, spectral energy slope, hydrogen column density and other parameters involved in the process, like the *effective* exposure time (*per object*).
+The pipeline starts from a position on the Sky given by the user (Right Ascension, Declination) -- and from there combines *all* observations made by [Swift/XRT][XRT] up to the date, identifies the objects in the field and measures their fluxes, countrates, spectral energy slope, hydrogen column density, like the *effective* exposure time (*per object*).
+And this is all done _automatically_.

-Data for the processing is downloaded on the fly, not being necessary for the user to have them before hand -- by all means, if the user has already the necessary data in his/her local storage the pipeline may use it.
+* Data for the processing is downloaded on the fly, not being necessary for the user to have them before hand -- by all means, if the user has already the necessary data in his/her local storage the pipeline may use it if requested.

-To ease the use and portability of this package, a [Docker container is also available][dockerhub].
+* To ease the use and portability of this package, a [Docker container is also available][dockerhub].
 The use of containers allows us to bypass the setup process and go straight to the data analysis.

 See section [Docker](#Docker) for instructions on using the *ready-to-use* container version; look for the section [Install](#Install) if you want to install the source code.

-## Running it

-The pipeline, when ran without arguments, will output a `help` message like the one below:
+## No secrets: `help` is here
+When no arguments are given, or the `--help | -h` option is given, a _help_ message like the one below is displayed.
+Besides all the options, it should be highlighted that only the `--object` _or_ the (`--ra`,`--dec`) position is mandatory; that is effectively all `swift_deepsky` needs to run.
 ```
 $ swift_deepsky

- Usage: pipeline.sh { --ra <degrees> --dec <degrees> | --object <name> }
+ Usage: swift_deepsky { --ra <degrees> --dec <degrees> | --object <name> }

  Arguments:
   --ra     VALUE    : Right Ascension (in DEGREES)